-The seminar introduces trustees to the nature of Academies, the role and vision of the Sponsor and the relevant governance structures which are in place to support the ownership and the running of the academies.
+New trustees are introduced to the nature of Academies, the role and vision of the Sponsor and the relevant governance structures which are in place to support the ownership and the running of the academies.
 The seminar also introduces trustees to their statutory and regulatory responsibilities and the key characteristics of effective governance.